-- 2.2.1 The Care Inspectorate carried out an inspection of Woodlea Cottage in September 2016.
-The inspection was unannounced. - 2.2.2 Woodlea Cottage is a care home service providing respite and short breaks for up to five children aged from seven to 18 with severe, complex and enduring needs arising from learning and physical disabilities.
-Children using the service can do so for up to 28 consecutive days and their plans reviewed independently as children receiving respite care through the Looked After Children's Review process.
-Staff also provide an outreach service to children and their families, though this is not part of the registered care service. - 2.2.3 The inspection found the Quality of Care and Support and the Quality of Staffing to be excellent.
-The Quality of Environment and Quality of Management and Leadership were not inspected.
+2.2.1 The Care Inspectorate carried out an inspection of the Council's Woodlea Cottage in March 2020.
+The inspection was unannounced.

-- 2.2.4 The inspection report does not set out any requirements or recommendations.
-A copy of the inspection report is provided in Appendix 1. - 2.2.5 The last inspection of Woodlea Cottage was completed in January 2016 and reported to the Executive Sub-Committee of Lifelong Learning Committee on 27 April 2016 (Report No. 16/192 refers).
-The last inspection received excellent gradings for Quality of Environment and Quality of Management and Leadership.
-Quality of Care and Support and Quality of Staffing received very good gradings in January 2016 and improvements have led to a judgement of excellent at the most recent inspection.
-Therefore all four quality indicators, at the most recent inspection point, have received excellent gradings in the past 9 months.
-Woodlea Cottage was first inspected in November 2010 and Figure 1 below shows the inspection and grading history since then.
+- 2.2.2 Woodlea Cottage is a care home service providing programmes and short breaks for up to five children aged from 7 to 18 with severe, complex and enduring needs arising from learning and physical disabilities.
+Children using the service can do so for up to 28 consecutive days and their plans are reviewed independently through the Looked After Children's Review process.
+Staff also provide an outreach service to children and their families, though this is not part of the registered care service. - 2.2.3 The inspection found that the service was (5) Very Good in relation to "How well do we support people's wellbeing?" quality indicator and (5) Very Good in relation to the "How well is care and support planned?" quality indicator.
+The other quality indicators were not inspected. - 2.2.4 The inspection report does not set out any requirements or recommendations.
+A copy of the inspection report is provided in Appendix 1. - 2.2.5 The last inspection of Woodlea Cottage was completed in December 2019 and reported to the Executive Sub-Committee of Lifelong Learning Committee on 20 May 2019 (Report No. 19/148 refers).
+Woodlea Cottage was first inspected in November 2010 and Figure 1 below shows the inspection and grading history for the latest 5 inspections under the previous inspection model.